Physis21/Videos/[Learn & Understand] Von Karman vortices Part 1 - Mesh & Geometry on Salome/Details on each step.md

 ## Exporting the mesh as a .MED file `[11:08]`

-Finally once we are done we can export the mesh by right clicking it and go into export med file and here you can save it wherever you want.
+Finally once we are done we can export the mesh by right clicking it and going into export med file.
+Here you can save it wherever you want.
 It's going to be called it Mesh_1 for the next video.
 Save.